 What?
 You say that’s what most of them do anyway?
 Shame on you.
 Go to any DMV office, and you will see how mistaken you are.

-Even the governmental immunity doctrine has its exceptions, fortunately enough.
+But even the governmental immunity doctrine has its exceptions, fortunately enough.
 In Connecticut, if the employees can foresee that the victim is “an identifiable person” who would face “imminent harm” if they perform a discretionary act negligently, or negligently fail to perform a discretionary act, then the victim is able to defeat immunity and collect.

 But what is an “identifiable person?”
 Ah, the devil’s in the details.